Professor & Chair

-Minority and ethnic group segregation, social welfare policy, local governance, and city planning
+Urban and political geography, social welfare policy, housing access, local governance, and city planning

 Carnegie Hall, 104f

-As an urban social geographer, I am particularly interested in ways that social, political, legal and economic processes influence city life and landscapes, as well as the ways that people and organizations create meaningful places and landscapes through participation in such processes.
+As an urban social geographer, I am particularly interested in ways that social, political, legal, and economic processes influence city life and landscapes, as well as the ways that people and organizations create meaningful places and landscapes through participation in such processes.
 I am also a qualitative researcher.
-I pursue this interest through interview and observation research that captures the constructed and contested nature of city life in North America.
+I pursue this interest through interview and observation research that investigates the constructed and contested nature of city life.
 I developed an interest in qualitative methods while completing my undergraduate degree in Anthropology.
-And I later honed these interests in my graduate work, pursuing advanced degrees in geography (MA at SUNY Buffalo and PhD at University of Colorado at Boulder).
+And I later honed these interests in my graduate work, pursuing advanced degrees in geography (MA at SUNY Buffalo and Ph.D. at the University of Colorado at Boulder).
+I continue to specialize in qualitative research and its use in mixed-methods research.

 - GEOG 241: Urban Geography